-The United States annual Women’s Equality Day is commemorated on August 26, 2024.
-It is a significant occasion that celebrates the hard-fought achievements of women in their journey towards equality.
-It’s a day where we can recognize and honor the significant progress that has been made.
+Women’s Equality Day 2024 promises to be a significant occasion that will celebrate the hard-fought achievements of women in their journey toward equality.
+It’s a day where we can all recognize and honor the significant progress that has been made.
 But it’s also important to acknowledge the work that still needs to be done.

-So, how should we celebrate this day to make it meaningful?
+So how should we celebrate Women’s Equality Day 2024 to make it meaningful?

 Without a doubt, engaging in conversations about women’s rights, empowerment, and equality is a good way to start.
 But we can take this a step further in 2024.
-We have the opportunity to celebrate Women’s Equality Day in an especially meaningful way by embracing internal communication strategies that inspire, educate, and empower.
+We have the opportunity to celebrate Women’s Equality Day 2024 in an especially meaningful way by embracing internal communication strategies that inspire, educate, and empower.
+Here are some ideas for you to embrace.
+Also be sure to bring diversity, equity, and inclusion (DEI) communications into the conversation.

 Why Women’s Equality Day Matters

-Many of the stories about American suffragettes are legendary.
-Many of them were arrested and force-fed in prison in 1917 after peacefully picketing the White House for the right to vote.
+Many stories about American suffragettes are legendary.
+Many women were arrested and force-fed in prison in 1917 after peacefully picketing the White House for the right to vote.
 It wasn’t a new story.
 Women had been protesting since 1848 for the right to be heard.

-But Women’s Equality Day 2023, and “equality days” that went before, aren’t days that are just about voting rights.
+But Women’s Equality Day 2024 and previous “equality days” aren’t only about voting rights.
 They are a reminder of the ongoing struggle for gender equality in all aspects of life.
-Additionally, the celebratory day is also a commemoration of some of the achievements women have achieved en masse, including:
+They are also a commemoration of some of the accomplishments women have achieved en masse, including:

-• Growing political participation, with an ever increasing number of women taking their place in public office.
-A good example is Kamala Harris who, in 2020 became the first female vice-president and highest-ranking female official in U.S. history.
+- Growing political participation, with an ever-increasing number of women taking their place in public office.
+A good example is Kamala Harris, who, on January 20, 2021, became the first woman vice president and highest-ranking female official in U.S. history.
+In 2024, she is campaigning for president!

-• Increased education gives women opportunities to compete, very often successfully, with men.
+- Increased education that gives women opportunities to compete, very often successfully, with men.

-In 2023, half a century after Equality Day was legally immortalized, it’s crucial to highlight the continued need for progress and the role each individual plays in promoting equality.
-Much has been achieved, but there are still gender pay gaps, gender gaps in education, and far more men vs women in leadership roles.
+In 2024, more than half a century after Women’s Equality Day was legally immortalized, it’s crucial to highlight the continued need for progress and the role each individual plays in promoting equality.
+Much has been achieved, but there are still gender pay gaps, gender gaps in education, and far more men versus women in leadership roles.
 One way to overcome these inconsistencies is to raise understanding and widespread awareness throughout the nation.

 Harnessing the Power of Internal Communication

-Internal communication is a potent tool that can be used effectively to foster awareness, understanding, and support for Women’s Equality Day 2023.
+Internal communication is a potent tool that can be used to effectively foster awareness, understanding, and support for Women’s Equality Day 2024.
 Here are some effective ways to celebrate the day through internal communication:

 1. Women’s Equality Day Quotes